Sanjanadhananjayaa/mslearn-dp100/instructions/02-automated-ml.md

     > **Note**: You can optionally generate a *profile* of the dataset to see more statistical details.

-## Run an automated machine learning experiment
+## Run an automated machine-learning experiment

 In Azure Machine Learning, operations that you run are called *experiments*.
 Follow the steps below to run an experiment that uses automated machine learning to train a classification model that predicts diabetes diagnoses.